 - Locally elected school directors know best the needs of their district.
 The use of mandate waivers would help districts to control costs and provide enhanced educational programs.

 - Public school leaders need a permanent solution.
-Senate Bill 73 and a companion bill to be introduced in the House would allow school districts to apply for a waiver from certain, but not all, state-imposed mandates.
-Certain laws and regulations would not be waivable, such as those relating to student health and safety, academic standards, special education, and a few
+Senate Bill 73 and and House Bill 1473 (Rep. Staats, R-Bucks) would allow school districts to apply for a waiver from certain, but not all, state-imposed mandates.
+Certain laws and regulations would not be waivable, such as those relating to student health and safety, academic standards, special education, and a few others.

 - Now is the time to allow school districts more latitude in operating their schools.
 The result would be more efficiently run districts and local taxpayer savings.